XYFC128/AnimeFrameBot/telegram-bot/README.md

 where

 - The bot name is the username of your bot, starting with `@`.
 For example: `@AnimeFrameBot`.
+- api_url is the url for our api-server
 - Bot API token can be obtained from [BotFather](https://telegram.me/BotFather).
 - Configs in the Telegram API section is optional, they are used for integration testing.
 API id and hash can be obtained from the **API development tools** section in [Telegram Developer Portal](https://my.telegram.org).
 - The session string is the login session identifier like a cookie.
 It can be obtained by running `tests/get_session_string.py` and filling in your API hash and id.